 Radiation Oncology Model Covered Area

-The Radiation Oncology model was intended to be required for radiation therapy providers and suppliers in randomly selected core-based statistical areas starting January 1, 2021.
+It was intended to be required for radiation therapy providers and suppliers in randomly selected core-based statistical areas starting January 1, 2021.
 Over 9k ZIP codes areas are participating are available on the CMS Innovation Center website.

 In comments to CMS on the final Radiation Oncology Model rule, ASTRO called required participation “untenable” for providers that are already facing issues of staff shortages.
-The group also said that participation in the value-based reimbursement model would require substantial practice updates and investments, which may not realistically be implemented in time for the January 1 start date.
+The group also said that participation in the value-based reimbursement model would require substantial practice updates and investments, which may not really be implemented in time for the January 1 start date.

 The Medicare Payment Advisory Commission (MedPAC), for example, questioned the correctness of bundled payment charges under the model.
 The Commission said the use of hospital OPD department payment rates to identify site-neutral base bundled payments for model members would work against CMS’ goal of saving Medicare money on cancer care.